aj-stein-gsa/www-fedramp-gov/pages/20x/working-groups/cwg-existing.md

 frameworks with proven effectiveness, assessing their potential for direct application through a rigorous analysis of scalability, cloud environment adaptability, implementation simplicity, vendor-neutral design, and economic efficiency of adoption.
-It will also seek to understand any gaps between these frameworks and FedRAMP requirements so that any additional tasks are focused only on those requirements not already met.
+It may also seek to understand any gaps between these frameworks and FedRAMP requirements so that any additional tasks are focused only on those requirements not already met.

-The ultimate goal is to streamline the authorization pathway by implementing commercial security approaches and standards in lieu of government-unique compliance mechanisms.
+A potential outcome of this work is streamlining the authorization pathway by implementing commercial security approaches and standards in lieu of government-unique compliance mechanisms.

 Below is a list of activities to be accomplished by this CWG.

-- Identify commercial standards that have a risk posture appropriate for federal use
+- Research commercial standards that have a risk posture appropriate for federal use
-- Identify gaps between commercial frameworks and current FISMA requirements
+- Explore gaps between commercial frameworks and current FISMA requirements
-- Investigate automation potential in framework application
+- Consider automation potential in framework application

 ## Target Audience {#target}